-Graphics Software.

-Graphics System
+2.1 Graphics System

 - There are different formats used for storing a picture in a computer; but, unlike text and data files, which are primarily made up of alphanumeric characters, graphics formats are more complex. - Two major categories of graphics formats are vector graphics (objects made up of lines) and bitmapped graphics (TV-like dots). - Images stored in vector format can be moved to another vector system typically without loss of resolution.
-There are 2D vector formats as well as 3D vector formats. - > During transfer of raster images among different devices, resolution is a major concern.
-Such transfers can occur without loss of resolution as long as the new format supports the same or is of higher resolution to the old one. - > Standard graphics formats allow images to be moved from machine to machine, while standard graphics languages let graphics programs be moved from machine to machine. - ➤ For example, GKS, PHIGS and OpenGL are major graphics languages that have been adopted by high-performance workstation and CAD vendors.
-GDI and DirectX are the graphics languagesin Windows. - ➤ High-resolution graphics is typically expensive to implement due to its large storage and fast processing requirements.
+There are 2D vector formats as well as 3D vector formats. - During transfer of raster images among different devices, resolution is a major concern.
+Such transfers can occur without loss of resolution as long as the new format supports the same or is of higher resolution to the old one. - Standard graphics formats allow images to be moved from machine to machine, while standard graphics languages let graphics programs be moved from machine to machine. - For example, GKS, PHIGS and OpenGL are major graphics languages that have been adopted by high-performance workstation and CAD vendors.
+GDI and DirectX are the graphics languagesin Windows. - High-resolution graphics is typically expensive to implement due to its large storage and fast processing requirements.
 However, as desktop computers become more powerful, graphics have become widely used in every application.

-Raster Scan Displays
+2.2 Raster Scan Displays

-In a raster-scan system, the electron beam is swept across the screen, one row at a time from top to bottom.
+- In a raster-scan system, the electron beam is swept across the screen, one row at a time from top to bottom. - As the electron beam moves across each row, the beam intensity is turned on and off to create a pattern of illuminated spots. - Picture definition is stored in a memory area called the refresh buffer or frame buffer used for redrawn.